 Union County High School's policy is to list all standardized test scores on the student's transcript.
 Upon formal request, only the PSAT, SAT, and ACT test results may be removed at the discretion of the student and parent.
 State test results are required to be listed.
-Keep in mind, student must declare when taking the ACT and SAT to whom the scores should be released, including UCHS.
+Keep in mind, students must declare when taking the ACT and SAT to whom the scores should be released, including UCHS.
+Starting with the Class of 2023, Juniors will be required to take the SAT during the school day at Union County High School per directives from the Department of Education.